ThePrimeagen/git-worktree.nvim/README.md

 ### Repository

-This plugin assumes that you have a `bare` repository setup for your worktrees.
-Before creating them, be sure you to clone a `bare` version of your repository as shown below:
+Currently, this plugin assumes that you have a `bare` repository setup for your worktrees.
+Before creating them, be sure you to clone a `bare` version of your repository as shown below.
+In the future, this will be handled automatically by the plugin.

 ```
 git clone --bare <upstream>